focode/algorithm/README.md

 [amount of satisfaction from dish 2][time taken for dish 2]

-Import this project in eclipse as exsiting maven project run mvn clean install
+Import this project in eclipse as exsiting maven project Go to Java Program UiltimateSolution and replace "/home/sony/workspace_neon/Gorden/src/tech/data.txt" with the location of yourdata file.

+run mvn clean install

 and then run the main java program "UltimateSolution.java" by right clicking and choosing run as Java Application